 The site of Tel Burna is located in the Shephelah region, which served as a border between the kingdoms of Judah and Philistia in the Iron Age.
-A fertile area that supported agricultural production, the region became known as the breadbasket of the south and is believed by some scholars to be a candidate for biblical Libnah, a Canaanite town that was conquered by Joshua who allotted it to the tribe of Judah.
+A fertile area that supported agricultural production, the region became known as the breadbasket of the south and is believed by some scholars to be a candidate for biblical Libnah, a Canaanite town that was conquered by Joshua and allotted to the tribe of Judah.

-The tell’s prominence is notable in its flat-topped shape, extensive size, and fortification, which are still visible today.
+The tell’s prominence is notable in its flat-topped shape, extensive size, and fortifications, which are still visible today.
 Survey finds indicate the city was important throughout the Bronze and Iron Ages.
 Excavations have revealed a Late Bronze Age (Canaanite) public building with a large assemblage of cultic finds (masks, figurines, feasting vessels, etc.).
-In addition, a few strata dating to the ninth, eighth, and seventh centuries B.C.E. have been exposed, including a fortification wall that enclosed the summit of the tell.
+In addition, a few strata dating to the ninth, eighth, and seventh centuries BCE have been exposed, including a fortification wall that enclosed the summit of the tell.

 Shephelah, South-Central Israel

-June 19 - July 15, 2022
+June 23 – July 12, 2024

 1 Week